MRIsafety.com

 • 3-Tesla or less

-*Important Note: The “Guidelines for the Management of Patients with Vascular Access Ports Referred for MRI Examinations should only be implemented for use after the careful review by the supervising radiologist or other physician responsible for the MRI facility and with the adoption of the information as a written policy.
+*Important Note: The “Guidelines for the Management of Patients with Vascular Access Ports Referred for MRI Examinations should only be implemented for use after careful review by the supervising radiologist or other physician responsible for the MRI facility and with the adoption of the information as a written policy.

 Important Note: Any deviation from the above MRI conditions requires prior approval by the supervising physician.